 These services are available to provide basic needs and support services to families in crisis who are unable to provide for themselves.
-This may include, but is not limited to food, clothing, emergency shelter, rent and utility assistance, basic essentials, landlord-tenant mediation, and crisis intervention.
+This may include, but is not limited to food, emergency shelter, rent and utility assistance, basic essentials, landlord-tenant mediation, and crisis intervention.

 SENCA has strived to identify the causes and effects of poverty while working together with communities to overcome the obstacles to self-sufficiency.
 A heightened awareness of the growing problem of homelessness has lead SENCA to take a pro-active stand for homeless prevention.
 Increased efforts in the area of rent/mortgage assistance and emergency shelter are one of the many ways SENCA works to address homeless prevention.